CMUAbstract/mlir-wasm-dialect/polybench/README.md

 ## Prerequisites
 1. Connect the Apollo4 Blue Plus board and Saleae Logic device to the host machine.
+2. Connect to pin GND and 22 (see the uses of `am_hal_gpi_state_write` in `./src/*.h`)
-2. Install the Logic2 software: https://www.saleae.com/pages/downloads
+3. Install the Logic2 software: https://www.saleae.com/pages/downloads
-3. In Logic2, open Settings and enable the Automation Server feature.
+4. In Logic2, open Settings and enable the Automation Server feature.

 ## Running the Benchmarks
 1. Setup virtualenv